hybridgroup/commander/README.md

 1. Go to the right Menu -> Command Sets
 2. Locate and expand the Load command sets from json section, On the URL field, type the url where your json command set is hosted.
 (Ex: https://raw.githubusercontent.com/hybridgroup/commander/master/examples/arduino/arduino-list.json)
+3. In case your json file is hosted on a server that requires authentication, please select the authentication type and enter the authentication details.
-3. Click Load button
+4. Click Load button
-4. Once loaded, click on the 'Use' button.
+5. Once loaded, click on the 'Use' button.

 Loading from a json file returned by an API compatible with cppp-io.